Everything you need to know about how results work, what the AI is doing, and how to flag outdated information.

 Issue types: Broken link · Expired / no longer offered · Wrong award amount · Wrong deadline · Not a fit · Duplicate · Other

-Results are sourced live at search time, so they reflect what's findable on the web the day you run your scout.
+Results come from a database we refresh through search-grounded discovery and review, so they reflect what we've recently found and verified — not a live crawl at the moment you search.
 That said, Archway is not a real-time monitor — if a scholarship closes its application portal hours after your search, the card may still appear in your results.
 Always verify the deadline and status on the scholarship's own website before applying.
 The source link on every card takes you directly there.

 Your report goes into a review queue.
 During beta, reports are checked manually on a regular basis.
 Confirmed issues are corrected or the scholarship is removed from future results.
 You won't receive a direct notification when a report is resolved, but the bad data won't keep surfacing for other users once it's been addressed.
 We appreciate every report — they're one of the primary ways the database improves.